A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: Overview on Out-of-Equilibrium Mechanics

-From the inverse problem of the calculus of variations (the Helmholtz conditions), we know that a vector field $F(\bm{u})$ can be represented as the gradient of a scalar potential $H$ (i.e., $F = -\nabla H$) if and only if its Jacobian is symmetric (self-adjoint).
-Since the network dynamics are non-reciprocal, they contain a non-vanishing ``rotational'' component, meaning no single scalar potential $H(\bm{u})$ exists whose gradient generates the feedforward dynamics.
+The forward dynamics $\dot{\bm{a}} = F(\bm{a}) = \bm{\sigma}(\bm{W}\bm{a} + \bm{\beta}(\bm{x}_0)) - \bm{a}$ introduced in Sec.~\ref{subsec: forward_vf} is intrinsically \emph{non-reciprocal}: information flows from layer $\ell$ to $\ell+1$ but not in reverse, and the corresponding Jacobian $\nabla F$ is strictly block-lower-triangular and therefore non-self-adjoint.
+The Helmholtz conditions of the inverse problem of the calculus of variations state that a vector field admits a scalar potential---i.e., can be written as $F = -\nabla H$ for some $H$---if and only if its Jacobian is symmetric.
+Consequently, no scalar potential exists on the original $n$-dimensional state space whose gradient generates the feedforward flow, and the standard ``energy minimisation'' route to a variational principle is unavailable.